sravya273/DataStructures/README.md

 An Expression tree is a representation of expressions arranged in a tree-like data structure.
 In other words, it is a tree with leaves as operands of the expression and nodes contain the operators.
 Here, expression Tree is implemented in C++ Data structures and finally its value is calculated.

+AVL tree is a self-balancing Binary Search Tree (BST) where the difference between heights of left and right subtrees cannot be more than one for all nodes. https://www.geeksforgeeks.org/avl-tree-set-1-insertion/